 No. For insurance reasons All equipment used in the Dojo must be purchased from the school.
 This will ensure that the equipment meets our safety standards and fits the student properly.
 To spar, students must have a full set of gear including a mouth guard and a cup.

 Sparring develops a great many skills.
-Coordination, timing, precission, and self-control are just to name a few.
+Coordination, timing, precision, and self-control are just to name a few.
 These skills help kids develop the kinetic skills that will help with other sports, not to mention make their martial arts better!
 The adult sparring is less sport based with emphasis on movement, endurance, stress, and trading blows.
 Adult sparring may NOT be suitable for viewing by all age groups due to the contact nature of the activity.
-Ask a cheif instructor if you are unsure if a person or persons should watch.
+Ask a chief instructor if you are unsure if a person or persons should watch.